 Study abroad is an important part of undergraduate education in an increasingly interconnected world.
 As a math major, you are eligible to apply for many study abroad programs.
 Math majors often look for mainstreamed programs that involve taking regular classes with the host nation's students.
 These mainstreamed programs allow you to take courses in your major as well as fulfill general education requirements.
-The following types of programs are very popular among Math B.S. majors:
+Math students often pursue language study and other coursework through the following types of programs:

 - Mainstreamed programs in Australia